naifalshaye/nova-paypal/README.md

 <img src="https://raw.githubusercontent.com/naifalshaye/nova-paypal/master/screenshots/example.png" width="700">

-<h4>If there are any errors occurs it will appear in the card with error code and description from PayPal</h4>
+<h4>If there is any error occurs it will appear in the card with error code and description from PayPal</h4>
 <img src="https://raw.githubusercontent.com/naifalshaye/nova-paypal/master/screenshots/error.png" width="700">

-A list of all errors you can lookup by error code: https://developer.paypal.com/docs/classic/api/errors/
+Here are a list of all errors from PayPal you can lookup by error code: https://developer.paypal.com/docs/classic/api/errors/

 ## Get your API access from PayPal website